-Wachau Tour: The Danube bike path runs along the river, and cuts through villages, vineyards and orchards.
-The good thing about moving through on two wheels was that you absorbed all these spaces more intensely.
+The Danube bike path runs along the river, and cuts through villages, vineyards and orchards.
+The good thing about a Wachau tour on two wheels was that you absorbed all these spaces more intensely.
 Esther, our tour guide, grabbed provided her first primer on local wine culture, how vintners produce their wines and what makes them taste special right in between the vineyards.

 Having chosen the one old bike in the back of the storage, my bottom remembers a few kilometers, unlike those of my fellow members’, which kept no memories.

-Wachau Tour: It is perfectly legitimate to get tipsy during a wine tasting session, even if it starts at 11 am.
-At local cooperative ‘Domäne Wachau’, we knocked back five glasses of different white wineseach, while learning about what matters matters of everyday local life: growing wine, differentiating wine flavours, the wine harvest, bad weather, and best white wine types.
+It is perfectly legitimate to get tipsy during a wine tasting session, even if it starts at 11 am.
+At local cooperative ‘Domäne Wachau’, we knocked back five glasses of different white wines each, while learning about what matters in a Wachauer’s life: growing wine, differentiating wine flavours, the wine harvest, bad weather, and best white wine types.
 When I walked out, I saw the surroundings a little different…

 Climbing Up To Richard Lionheart’s Prison

-Wachau Tour: Strolling around Dürnstein village, burying your toes in the sandy Danube shores or power hiking up to Dürnstein castle ruin, King Richard Lionheart‘s prison?
+At that point of the Wachau tour we chould choose between strolling around Dürnstein village, burying our toes in the sandy Danube shores or power hiking up to Dürnstein castle ruin, King Richard Lionheart‘s prison.
 I decided to climb up the ‘donkey trail’ to the castle, together with a few other crazy tour members, for a magnificent view of the Danube valley and for seeing a heap of history-laden withered stone.
 I made it up to the top, but even if I hadn’t, the view from the middle would have been well worth it.

 Savouring Rabbit Poo and Apricot Schnaps

-Wachau Tour: When it comes to local delicacies, the natives go far beyond wine.
-The local produce shop we descended upon stocked every imaginable goodie made withapricots, which grow in the area in raw quantities: apricot liqueurs, schnaps, chutneys, jams, kernel oils, chocolates, and even soap.
+When it comes to local delicacies, the natives go far beyond wine.
+The local produce shop we descended upon stocked every imaginable goodie made with apricots, which grow in the area in raw quantities: apricot liqueurs, schnaps, chutneys, jams, kernel oils, chocolates, and even soap.
 We tasted two different types of apricot schnaps.
 Another delicacy of the shop: a chocolate perversity called ‘rabbit poo’ (raisins coated in chocolate).

 Hanging Out At A Wine Estate

-Wachau Tour: Officially, Esther had planned our visit at family run wine estate Denk in Weissenkirchen to cultivate our acquired knowledge about local wines, and introduce us to the alcohol micro-industry of the Wachau valley.
-Inofficially, the laid back hangout on a shady terrace overlooking Wachau valley generated this ‘feel good’ type of memories you get when you slow down at a place that is ‘right’.
-There are dozens of this kind of small winery in the area, therefore experiencing this is a must in order to grasp Wachau life.
+Officially, Esther had planned our visit at family run wine estate Denk in Weissenkirchen to cultivate our acquired knowledge about local wines.
+That part of our Wachau tour was also to introduce us to the alcohol micro-industry of the Wachau valley.
+Inofficially, the shady terrace overlooking Wachau valley generated that ‘feel good’ type of memories you get when you slow down at a place that is ‘right’.
+There are dozens of this kind of small wineries in the area.
+Experiencing a Heuriger is a must if you want to grasp Wachau life.

 Picking Mirabelle Plums

-Wachau Tour: A huge bush full of small mirabelle plums along the bike path back to Krems was the best fleeting experience of this tour.
-Within seconds, ten of us jumped from their bikes and buried our hands deep into the foliage to pick a handful of those plums which arepopular in the area: they were still very sour but had that lovely taste of an unexpected good surprise.
+A huge bush full of small mirabelle plums along the bike path back to Krems was the best fleeting experience of this tour.
+Within seconds, ten of us jumped from their bikes and buried our hands deep into the foliage to pick a handful of those plums which are popular in the area: they were still very sour but had that lovely taste of an unexpected good surprise.
 I bet the remaining plums won’t survive the next school trip passing by.

 Bathing In The River Danube

-Wachau Tour: The cool Danube almost fizzled when we sank our bodies into the river, after 22 km of cycling on a hot summer day.
+It was a hot August day when we stopped at the Southern shores of the Danube.
+The cool water almost fizzled when we sank our bodies into the river, after 22 km of cycling on a hot summer day.
 Esther chose an amazingly picturesque bathing spot, just opposite the second most photographed church tower in Austria, that to Duernstein monastery.
 The place was frequented by a few locals, and us.

 The tour starts with a one hour train ride from Vienna to Krems with your tour guide.
 The bike path from and back to Krems is easy throughout.
 The longest track we cycled in a row was 30 minutes on flat roads through vineyards and market towns.
 Check more information and tour dates.